 Other data sources

-While we occasionally report some of the following types of data in our reports, CHS does not collect, analyze, or maintain these databases.
-To get the most up-to-date data and answers to questions about these data, please visit their sources:
+Datasets are maintained by the office that has programmatic responsibility for that particular topic.
+While we occasionally report some non-CHS data, CHS does not collect, analyze, or maintain any databases not listed above.
+To get the most up-to-date data and answers to questions about these data, please visit the responsible programs' websites.

 Crude rate = # of events (births, deaths, marriages, etc.)